-Following the seven step process outlined above, confidential negotiation meetings were held between non-financially interested stakeholders that intervene in EE Plan dockets and expressed an interested in settlement and individual Program Administrators.
-The goal was to reach consensus agreement on EE Plans prior to the Section 8-103/8-104 filing deadlines in fall 2016 or within a reasonable time thereafter.12
+Following the six step process outlined above, confidential negotiation meetings were held between non-financially interested stakeholders that intervene in EE Plan dockets and expressed an interested in settlement and individual Program Administrators.
+The goal was to reach consensus agreement on EE Plans prior to the Section 8-103/8-104 filing deadlines in fall 2016.